wework/ray/docs/foundations/typography.md

 <div class="ray-caption">Note</div>

-To avoid conflicting with other libraries, by default, Ray does _not_ assign css attributes directly to HTML tags like h1–h6.
-If that kind of behavior is needed, assign the `$ray-assign-typography-styles-natively` sass variable to true _or_ see [Running Text](#running-text) below.
+By default, Ray _will_ assign css attributes directly to HTML tags like h1–h6.
+If that kind of behavior is undesired, assign the `$ray-assign-typography-styles-natively` sass variable to false.

 ## Headings